 Home estimate websites are a great place to start.
 While they can’t take the place of a professional appraisal or experienced realtor, these info-rich platforms give you a pretty good idea of where your home stands.

 There are many platforms to choose from, and you'll want to find one with reliable values that offers frequent updates and has a solid data source to back up its algorithms.
-To help you make the right choice, here is a look at our top picks for the best home estimate websites of 2020.
+To help you make the right choice, here is a look at our top picks for the best home estimate websites.

 Best Overall: Zillow